Table of Contents

 History of the Trojan Horse

-In 1999, one of the most notorious examples surfaced: the Remote Access Trojan (RAT), also known as Back Orifice.
-Developed by the hacker group Cult of Dead Cow, RAT enabled attackers to remotely control victims’ machines without their knowledge or consent.
+In 1999, Remote Access Trojans (RATs), first appeared.
+Back Orifice, one of the first RATs was developed by the hacker group Cult of Dead Cow.
+RAT enabled attackers to remotely control victims’ machines without their knowledge or consent.

-Over time, Trojans have evolved into more sophisticated forms like banking Trojans that steal sensitive financial information and ransomware that encrypts data for extortion purposes.
+Over time, Trojans have evolved into more sophisticated forms like banking Trojans that steal sensitive financial information for extortion purposes.
 Today’s advanced persistent threats often employ multiple types of malware in coordinated attacks designed to evade detection and maximise damage.

 How Trojan Horses Work